A distributed project for a globalized world

 Industrial software construction is, increasingly, a distributed activity.
 The scenario of a single team working in a single location for a set period, once the norm, is fast becoming the exception.

-Distributed development, however, raises considerable problem.
+Distributed development, however, raises considerable problems.
 As everyone knows, software engineering is difficult; if it is hard to make a project succeed when everyone is in the same building, splitting the team across continents, time zones, languages and cultures does not help.
 Hence the many failures reported in outsourced and offshore projects.

 Universities, in their software engineering education, should teach the principles and techniques that will avoid such failures, and more generally emphasize distributed development as a key component of modern software engineering, not likely to go away in any near future.
 The standard curriculum does not yet, however, cover it, in particular because it is difficult to organize project work that mimics the conditions of distributed projects.

-Universities participating in DOSE 2011
+Universities involved in previous DOSE projects

 Since 2007, we have developed distributed projects in collaboration with several universities:- ETH Zurich, Switzerland